-There are many Acanthophyllia varieties based on their colours.
+There are many Acanthophyllia varieties based on their colors.
 They can be kept in the same water condition.
 Those are,

-This Acanthophyllia type has a beautiful appearance with its multicoloured spots.
+This Acanthophyllia type has a beautiful appearance with its multicolored spots.

-This Acanthophyllia type is decorated with rainbow colours.
+This Acanthophyllia type is decorated with rainbow colors.

 This Acanthophyllia variety makes mind-blowing color patterns under fluorescent lighting conditions.

 This type is decorated with green and red colors.

 Among types of Acanthophyllia corals neon green color is one of high-colors Acanthophyllia.

 Aussie Green Acanthophyllia